 Together with important background documents and links to research, the information provided in the new section can assist governments and NGOs in their efforts to start monitoring and comparing policies and related measures that aim at enhancing cultural participation or improving access to arts, media and heritage activities for different groups of the population.

 More empirical evidence is to follow, including in the context of the Cultural Participation Research Process that was initiated at the 2012 Compendium Assembly and the connected CultureWatchEurope conference in Helsinki.
-A Council of Europe Ministerial Conference to be held 2013 in Moscow could turn out to be the next important step on that road towards more evidence-based policymaking.
+A Council of Europe Ministerial Conference held 2013 in Moscow has been the next important step on a road towards more evidence-based policymaking.

-Cities of Copenhagen and Oslo were reindexed in 2012 and the cities of Beja, Bilbao, Constanta, Dortmund, Jerez de Frontera, Neukölln, Pécs, Rotterdam and Tenerife were recently added to the ICC Index!
+Cities of Bilbao, Limassol, Mexico City and Zurich were reindexed in 2013 and the cities of Coimbra and Hamburg were recently added to the ICC Index!

 The ICC Index aims to start needed debates by highlighting a few facts and processes which suggest the level of interculturality of a city.